-Let’s figure out what B2B payment processing is by dividing the term into two parts.
+Let's determine B2B payment processing by dividing the term into two parts.

-B2B, or business to business, is a type of company that provides services or goods to other companies.
-Respectively, when a company provides services to consumers, its business model is called B2C, or business to consumer.
+B2B, or business-to-business, is a type of company that provides services or goods to other companies.
+Respectively, when a company offers services to consumers, its business model is B2C or business-to-consumer.

-This way, the term B2B payment processing refers to how a business that works with other businesses handles its transactions.
+This way, the term B2B payment processing refers to how a business that works with other companies handles its transactions.

-As we’ve just discovered, payment methods are the basis of processing.
-For businesses working with other businesses, the use of payment methods has its specifics compared to consumer-oriented business.
+As we've just discovered, payment methods are the basis of processing.
+For businesses working with other businesses, payment methods have their specifics compared to consumer-oriented companies.
 Some options better serve the B2C model and are almost inapplicable to B2B, while others work better and are widely used to pay from company to company.

 Let's learn more about the best solutions for this segment.

 Cash is the oldest method for payment acceptance.
 Although handling business payments in cash is very complex and inconvenient, good old paper money is still somehow in use, primarily among small businesses.

 However, many businesses tend to decrease their use of cash already, and this trend is projected to persist.

 Another traditional option, paper checks, is the most popular form of payment in B2B processing, although it's far from the best.
 The disadvantages that business owners mention include high cost ($4 to $20 per check) and low speed.
 Besides, checks are error-prone and complex to keep track of.